yeojunh/TypingApplication/README.md

 - Writers

 ## Why is this project of interest to you?
-There are many online typing practices like [monkeytype](https://monkeytype.com/), [typeracer](https://play.typeracer.com/), and [Typing.com Games](https://www.typing.com/student/games).
-My go-to is monkeytype for its simple graphics, but I love the interactive game aspect of the latter sites.
-So, I would like to mix these two for a simple typing practice with a clean design that initially focuses solely on typing, then encourages the user to improve with the accuracy discipline system.
+As a student in computer science, typing is an essential aspect of my major.
+A higher typing speed and greater accuracy is an asset, and my go-to typing practice website is [monkeytype](https://monkeytype.com/) for its simple graphics.
+So, I would like to create a simple typing practice application with a clean design for an optimal typing practice.

 ## User Stories
 - As a user, I want to be able to view my typing speed and accuracy